wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 Now, let's create a Stoplight Workspace and add your projects.

 1. [Create](https://stoplight.io/welcome/create) your new [Stoplight Workspace](../2.-workspaces/a.creating-a-workspace.md).
-2. Please follow this [step-by-step guide](../1.-quickstarts/add-projects-quickstart.md#connect-an-existing-git-project) to connect your VCS account and add your new projects.
+2. Follow [these steps](../2.-workspaces/configure-git/a.configuring-git.md) to connect your VCS account and add your new projects.

 ### Importing OpenAPI to Stoplight